Who are the best and worst psychics, mediums, ESP guides, and psychic detectives?

 17. Leo Bonomo

-Claims involvement with law enforcement but this is unsolicted and unsanctioned work.
+Claimed involvement with law enforcement but this has proved to be unsolicted and unsanctioned work.
 Principally presents himself as a medium in contact with the dead, but has failed to provide any evidence that he can provide answers from deceased family members that match existing but non-public knowledge of family members of the deceased.
 This reflects a concern that he is unwilling to test his own apparent delusional paranormal abilities to confirm whether they exist and are accurate.
 He continues to avoid specifics and therefore must be considered a "highly questionable" contactee with the dead and/or in providing paranormal assistance in finding missing persons.
+Like others he is no longer considered within even the top 3000 field.

 19-30.
 Angela Harkin, Jennifer Cash, Nancy Weber, Kim Jen Lee, Paul Dean, Barb Larsen, Suzie Koffman, Jodie Green, Linda Jones, Lev Nikitin, Sally Headding, and others below.